 - Increase the body’s antioxidant defenses

-Individuals can benefit from alpha-lipoic acid if they complain about metabolic syndrome such as HDL cholesterol, the tendency to get fat around the abdomen area or have high blood pressure.
+Individuals can benefit from alpha-lipoic acid if they complain about metabolic syndromes such as HDL cholesterol, the tendency to get fat around the abdomen area, or high blood pressure.

-ALA is the dietary supplement.
-Starting from 100 milligrams a day and taking up to 400 milligrams a day is recommended dose by Dr. Andrew Weil.
+ALA is a dietary supplement.
+Starting from 100 milligrams a day and taking up to 400 milligrams a day is the recommended dose by Dr. Andrew Weil.

 Researchers discovered a gene called daf-2.
-This gene seems to be a master regulator of many other genes which deal with metabolism and defense.
+This gene seems to be a master regulator of many other genes that deal with metabolism and defense.

 Later on, the gene called sir-2, which mediates the response to restrictions of calories, was discovered.
 When living beings eat less, they live longer and have increased body defense.
-Scientists looked for the substance which could activate gene sir-2 without starvation.
-This material is resveratrol, the component from grape skins in the red wine.
-Resveratrol was responsible for health benefits from red wine.
+Scientists looked for a substance that could activate gene sir-2 without starvation.
+This material is resveratrol, the component of grape skins in red wine.
+Resveratrol was responsible for the health benefits of red wine.

 - Vitamin C: www.grownbynature.com.

 - Indole-3-carbinol: by Thorne Research

 - Resveratrol: by Now